loganflecke/Security-Onion/Documentation.md

 ## Physical Hardware Configurations
 ### Server

-This is the server that is hosting security onion through a local instance of VMware ESXi.
-Two network adapters are shown but only one is currently configured to send traffic to Security Onion
+This is the server that is hosting Security Onion through a local instance of VMware ESXi.
+Two network adapters are shown but only one is currently configured to send traffic to Security Onion.

 ![server](images/server.jpeg)

 ### Lab Switch

-This directs the flow of traffic into and out of the network.
+This directs the flow of traffic into, out of, and across the network, what is known as north-south and east-west traffic.

 ![switch](images/switch.jpeg)